 At Stove Spare Glass we can help you find your replacement stove glass fast – and at an affordable price.
 Rest assured you're not the first person to accidentally break the glass on their wood burning or multi fuel stove so there's really no need to worry, you're in safe, expert hands now.
 Glass is one of the most frequently bought stove spares.
 Even if your stove is discontinued or you simply don't know the make and model, your replacement heat resistant glass is now just a few clicks away.

-As well as frequently asked questions about issues with stove glass and its replacement, on this website you'll also be able to find many other common replacement stove parts to help keep your stove operating safe and efficiently for years to come.
-Even if you're not quite ready for a new firegrate or baffle plate it's nice always to know that Stove Spare Glass will be here to help you, come what may.
+As well as frequently asked questions about issues with stove glass and its replacement, on this website you'll also be able to find many other common replacement stove parts to help keep your stove operating safely and efficiently for years to come.
+Even if you're not quite ready for a new firegrate or baffle plate it's always nice to know that Stove Spare Glass will be here to help you, come what may.

 Dirty glass is either caused by poor fuel choice or incorrect operation of the stove's combustion air control(s).
 It's rarely due to the stove.
 Never let the residue on the glass build up as this will make it harder to remove.
 Use a proprietary glass cleaner when the glass is cold and ensure that it is completely dry before you light your stove.